praul/autoreply/README.md

 **WARNING:** This answers to any both unread and unanswered mail, even if it is years old.
              Don’t use on a mailbox with old messages left unread and unanswered.

+**ALSO BE AWARE:** If autoreply enters active date range, it will also respond to every both unread and unanswered mail, regardless of date.
+Use this primarily to determine the end of your absence.

 This is a very early version of this script.
 If you run into issues, please let me know.

 ## Features